Knowledge Base | Level Beast

 3. Set your condition — we recommend "Crossing" so you get notified when price reaches that level from either direction.

-4. Add a name that references the level type (e.g., "LIS Upper" or "Magnet Level 1") so you know what triggered.
+4. Add a name that references the level type (e.g., "LIS Upper" or "Magnet Level 1").

 5. Set delivery to Popup + Email or Popup + App Notification depending on your plan.